-The Neuropsychology Service at Northshore University Healthsystem will again be offering training practica in adult and child neuropsychology (two separate tracks) for the 2019-2020 academic year.
+The Neuropsychology Service at Northshore University Healthsystem will again be offering training practica in adult and child neuropsychology (two separate tracks) for the 2020-21 academic year.
 The practica will be comprised of neuropsychological assessment and consultation.
 Students will be trained in a variety of neuropsychological measures, receive formal didactic training in neuropsychological disorders, and will obtain extensive experience in working with patients in assessment and report writing.
 A recent didactics addition is neurosurgery didactics, which provides the trainee an opportunity to observe brain cutting.
-The clinical focus is on outpatients.
-However, the adult-focused trainees will also be provided with inpatient opportunities, including the possibility of observing intraoperative language mapping and Wada testing.
+The clinical focus is with outpatients.
+However, the adult-focused trainees will also be provided with inpatient opportunities, including the possibility of observing intraoperative language mapping and wada testing.

 In addition to at least two hours of structured individual supervision each week, students receive considerably more informal individual supervision, as well as biweekly group supervision.
 Our practicum students also attend the Dept. of Psychiatry and/or Dept. of Neurology Grand Rounds and the Neuropsychology Case Conference.

 Students will be expected to be on site approximately 16-20 hours per week, usually over 2 to 3 days.
 Our didactics occur on the 1st and 3rd Tuesday mornings each month and attendance is mandatory.

 - Jerry Sweet, Ph.D., ABPP,